ipfs/distributions/README.md

 ## Usage

-Add a new version or a new distribution with `./dist.sh` then run `make publish` to get the new CID to publish as dist.ipfs.io.
+Add a new version or a new distribution with `./dist.sh` then let CI run `make publish` to update DNSLink at dist.ipfs.io.

 ### Adding a version